 Common side effects associated with Mercilon include:

-These side effects should subside within a couple of months.
+These side effects often subside within a couple of months of pill-use.

 Less common side effects may include: